7 Reasons Why It’s Important You Get Rejected While Approaching Women

 Don’t let a couple of bad rejection experiences stop you from approaching women.
 Rejection helps you grow, learn, and it also gets easier over time.
 The more you put yourself out there, the greater your confidence and self-worth will become.
 And because women are extremely attracted to men who feel worthy, this will inevitably make your instances of rejection decrease and your number of dates will skyrocket.

 One way to seriously lessen the sting of rejection while also increasing your confidence and success in the dating world is by megadating.

 MegaDating is a strategy that involves dating several people at one time in order to diffuse your energy and increase your self-confidence.
 During my 100-date experiment, I used this strategy to find a very compatible long-term partner.
 And guess what?
 You can too!

 Ready to started?
-Book a 1-on-1 Skype session with me today.
-During our session, we’ll discuss your dating roadblocks and use those roadblocks to come up with some individualized goals.
-From there, we’ll create an action plan to help you achieve those goals.
+Book a 1-on-1 Zoom session with me or another one of my coaches today.
+During your intro session, we’ll discuss your dating roadblocks and create an action plan to help you achieve your current dating goals.